Killing of Christian Glass: 911 call

-Police involvement

 Attempts to get Glass out of the vehicle

 The episode was recorded on police body-cams.
 When the police arrived, they directed Glass to get out of the car, with their hands on their guns.
 Glass refused, saying that he was "terrified".
 He repeated the offer to throw the knives and mallet out of the car, but a Clear County deputy, Andrew Buen, told him not to and directed him to get out of the car.
 Glass put the keys to the vehicle on the dashboard and kept his hands visible.
 He threw a knife to the other side of the car.

 For the next 70 minutes, the police tried to get Glass to get out of the vehicle.
 He said that staying in the vehicle was the only way he could be safe.
 More police officers arrived, until eventually officers from five different services were present, including police from Georgetown and Idaho Springs, and the Colorado State Patrol.
 At one point, an officer threatened to break the window of the car.
 Glass was seen praying with folded hands, saying "Dear Lord, please, don't let them break the window."
 After close to an hour, Glass was seen making a "heart" symbol with his hands towards the officer, and blowing kisses.
 A female voice was heard saying "Same back at you, but come on out and talk to us."

 At some point, there was a conversation between the county police officers and officers of the Colorado State Patrol who had arrived on the scene.
-The Patrol officer asked them what "their plan is", adding "if he’s committed no crime and is not suicidal, homicidal, or a great danger, then there is no reason to contact him."
+The Patrol officer asked them what "their plan is", adding "if he's committed no crime and is not suicidal, homicidal, or a great danger, then there is no reason to contact him."
 The officers on the scene continued to try to get Glass out of his vehicle.

 Police kill Glass

 After approximately 70 minutes, an officer states that they will break into Glass's vehicle, saying: "It’s time to move the night on — OK.
 We got to move."
 Buen smashed the front window of the car.
 Another officer stood on the hood of the vehicle, shining a flashlight on Glass.
 The officers are heard telling Glass to drop the knife.
 They then shot him with bean-bags and he began to flail about in the vehicle.
 An officer is heard saying "Someone tase his ass.
 Someone tase him!"

 Buen then shot Glass with a stun gun.
 Glass began shouting hysterically, "Lord hear me.
 Lord hear me".
 An officer is then heard saying: "You can save yourself.
-You can still save yourself.
-"After repeating requests to drop the knife, Deputy Buen then shot Glass with a handgun at least five times.
+You can still save yourself."
+After repeating requests to drop the knife, Deputy Buen then shot Glass with a handgun at least five times.
 Glass then appeared to turn toward an officer with a small knife in his hand and began stabbing himself before dropping the knife.
 The body-cam footage does not show Glass ever moving from the driver seat of the vehicle.